perpetualintelligence/oneimlx/README.md

-# pi-lic
+# pi-oneimlx
-The cross-platform flexible licensing framework
+The cross-platform flexible licensing and permissions management framework.